jo2lxq/wafl/WAFL-LLM/README.md

 ## Qualitative Evaluation

-Accuracy numbers tell you how well a device performs, but they do not tell you what kind of mistakes it makes.
+Accuracy metrics tell you how well a device performs, but they do not tell you what kind of mistakes it makes.
 The third program shows the prediction and the correct answer side by side, one turn at a time.